stefan9uinn/sum25-go-flutter-course/README.md

 # Database-Playground

+To deploy the project locally:<br>
+docker-compose up --build

-To deploy the project
+To deploy the project on the server:<br>

-1) Navigate to backend directory
-2) Execute:
-   - cp -r ../frontend ./frontend
-   - (sudo) docker build -t django-debug .
-   - (sudo) docker run -p 8000:8000 -it --name django-app django-debug
+docker-compose build --build-arg REACT_APP_API_URL=http://your-server-ip:8000<br>
+docker-compose up

+If you want to build only frontend:<br>
+docker-compose build --build-arg REACT_APP_API_URL=http://your-server-ip:8000 frontend<br>
+Then with builded backend: docker-compose up